AdobeDocs/experience-manager-65.it-IT/help/forms/using/rule-editor-core-components.md

 ### E. Tasti Done e cancel {#done-and-cancel-buttons}

 Il pulsante **[!UICONTROL Fine]** viene utilizzato per salvare una regola. È possibile salvare una regola incompleta.
-Tuttavia, gli incompleti vengono non valido e non vengono eseguiti.
-Le regole salvate in un oggetto modulo vengono elencate quando si lanciare la regola editor successiva dallo stesso oggetto modulo. È possibile gestire regole esistenti in questa visualizzazione.
-Per ulteriori informazioni, vedere [Gestire le regole](rule-editor.md#p-manage-rules-p).
+Tuttavia, i dati incompleti non sono validi e non vengono eseguiti.
+Le regole salvate su un oggetto modulo vengono elencate quando si avvia l’editor di regole la prossima volta dallo stesso oggetto modulo.
+Puoi gestire le regole esistenti in tale vista.
+Per ulteriori informazioni, vedere [Gestione regole](rule-editor.md#p-manage-rules-p).

-Il **[!UICONTROL Annulla]** pulsante elimina tutte le modifiche apportate a un regola e chiude il regola editor.
+Il pulsante **[!UICONTROL Annulla]** elimina le modifiche apportate a una regola e chiude l&#39;editor di regole.

-## Scrivere regole {#write-rules}
+## Scrivi regole {#write-rules}

-È possibile scrivere regole utilizzando i regola editor visivi <!-- or the code editor.
+È possibile scrivere regole utilizzando l&#39;editor di regole visive <!-- or the code editor.
 When you launch the rule editor the first time, it opens in the visual editor mode.
 You can switch to the code editor mode and write rules.
 However, if you write or modify a rule in code editor, you cannot switch to the visual editor for that rule unless you clear the code editor.
 When you launch the rule editor next time, it opens in the mode that you used last to create rule. -->

 Vediamo innanzitutto come scrivere regole utilizzando l’editor visivo.